 What causes this type of hair loss?

-Male pattern baldness (medical name: Androgenetic Alopecia) is caused by a combination of androgens and genes.
-In guys, androgens are hormones that work to develop male sexual characteristics like testicle and penis growth, muscle development, and hair growth.
+Male pattern baldness (medical name: Androgenetic Alopecia) is caused by a combination of androgens (male hormones) and genes (features that you inherit and pass down to your children).
+In guys, androgens work to develop male sexual characteristics such as penis growth, muscle development, and hair growth.
 Your genes are what determine the physical traits that are passed down to you from your parents.

 Why is it called male pattern baldness?

 Male pattern baldness gets its name because the hair falls out from the scalp in the same pattern in most guys.
 Take a look at the image below to see the Norwood-Hamilton scale of male pattern baldness.
 The images represent the way the hairline usually looks.
 Type “I” is the least amount of hair loss and Type “V A” is the most amount of hair loss.
 When girls lose their hair it’s called “female pattern hair loss” because their hair falls out in a different “pattern” than a guy’s does.

 Yes.
 About 16% of boys ages 15-17 have male pattern baldness.
 A research study showed that 30% of Caucasian (white) males showed signs of male pattern baldness by age 30, 50% by age 50, and about 80% of males have hair loss by the time they are 70.
 Male pattern baldness is less common among Asian and African American men than Caucasian men.

 When do guys usually start losing their hair?

 Male pattern baldness usually begins when a guy is in his 30’s or 40’s, but it can also happen during the teen years, although it is much less common.
 Guys often say that they notice that their hair loss “comes and goes” meaning that at certain times they realize their hair is becoming thin and other times they may not notice anymore hair loss for a while.